Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 That said, handwritten notes don’t need to go to everyone.
 Focus on patients who had a strong care experience, formed a connection with their care team, or show higher giving potential through wealth screening.
 To keep it manageable, enlist volunteers or interns to write a batch of heartfelt notes in advance, leaving room to personalize them later.

-If a handwritten note isn’t feasible, a warm email can still make an impact—especially if it ties back to the patient’s journey and builds on the messages they’ve already received.
+If a handwritten note isn’t feasible, a warm email that builds on your previous messages can still make an impact.

 🗓️ 80 - 90 Days Post-Discharge